Summary

 Provides a link to an accessibility report created by the party identified in the certifiedBy property.

-When an accessibility conformance report for the publication is publicly available, the a11y:certifierReport property can be used to provide a link to it.
-The user agent can then offer the user the option to access this report to discover more information about the title.
+When an accessibility conformance report for the publication is publicly available, publishers can use the a11y:certifierReport property to provide a link to it.
+Vendors and reading systems can then offer users the option to access this report to discover more information about the title.

 EPUB 3 usage: